6 Key Employee Engagement Benchmarks to Drive Retention

 Healthcare

 Feeling burnt out is common among healthcare workers, and those feelings often lead to disengagement.
+This is why having a strong healthcare employee engagement strategy is so important.
 You can help eliminate feelings of burnout and increase engagement by measuring how employees feel about their workload and work-life balance.

 You can ask employees to rate their work-life balance.
 You can also ask more general questions that get to the heart of the matter, like rating their stress levels and asking if they are satisfied with their workload.